AmyRBrons/Lab4-Morphology/README.md

 <p align="center"> <img src="assets/compare.png" style="width:250px"/> </p>

 Comments:
+- The sequence of operations really matters.
+Doing erosion then dilation (opening) has a completely different effect than dilation then erosion (closing).
 - Gaussian filter generally left more noise, but got rid of less important data
 - Open/close did result in some cracking in the image forms
 - Gaussian looks more clear